simov/grant/README.md

 }
 ```

-The `profile` key contains either the raw response data returned from the user endpoint or an error message.
+The `profile` key contains either the raw response data returned from the user profile endpoint or an error message.

 Not all of the supported providers have their `profile_url` set, and some of them might require custom parameters.
 Usually the user profile endpoint is only accessible if you request certain `scope`s.